 CT Scan of the Pancreas

-What is a CT scan of the pancreas?
+What is a computed tomography (CT) scan of the pancreas?

-CT scan is a type of imaging test.
-It uses X-rays and computer technology to make
+A computed tomography (CT) scan is a type of imaging test.
+It uses X-rays and computer

-images or slices of the body.
-A CT scan can make detailed pictures of any part of
+technology to make images of the body.
+A CT scan can make detailed pictures of any

-the body, including the bones, muscles, fat, organs, and blood vessels.
-They are more
+part of the body, including the bones, muscles, fat, organs, and blood vessels.
+The

 In a CT scan, an X-ray beam moves in a circle around your body.
 This allows many different